Vignesh942/Real-time-Gmail-Phishing-Detector-using-LLM-Ollama-Mistral-and-Gmail-API-OAuth2-/README.md

-#  Gmail Ollama Phishing Detector
-### Real-time Gmail Phishing Detection using LLM (Ollama Mistral + Gmail API OAuth2)
+# Real-time Gmail Phishing Detection using LLM (Ollama Mistral + Gmail API OAuth2)

 > ⚡ A **local, privacy-first phishing detector** that connects to Gmail using OAuth2, scans unread emails In real time, and classifies them as **Safe** or **Phishing** using a hybrid of **Heuristic + Local LLM (Ollama Mistral)**.